Certora/vscode-certora-prover/README.md

 Job name is limited to 35 characters.

-After pressing Enter you will see your job list item and the job’s settings form tub will open (see next step for a deeper dive into job list items and the settings form).
+After pressing Enter you will see your job list item and the job’s settings form tab will open (see next step for a deeper dive into job list items and the settings form).

 ![image](https://user-images.githubusercontent.com/101042618/203574324-03d52268-3c4b-40b1-915c-6af23e9189d1.png)